 Carlton Wine Room

 Carlton Wine Room has been pouring fine wines in the 19th century building on the corner of Faraday and Drummond Streets since 2011.
 New ownership in 2018 brought a delicious shakeup for the neighborhood bistro.
 Served across three levels of dining, the comforting European menu is seasonally driven and perfectly matched to the wines.
 Start with small bites like Appellation oysters or duck and pork croquettes.
-Then move onto bigger plates like the Wagyu rump cap alongside beetroot and goat’s chevre salad.
+Then move onto bigger plates like the Wagyu rump cap alongside fried garlic potatoes.

 More foodie gems around Lygon Street